I’m Gluten-Free. Am I Getting my Nutrients?

 Getting the Most Nutrients Out of Your Food

-Cook Vegetables Lightly: Nutrients are lost when a food is fried or boiled in water for an extended time.
-Lightly sauté, steam, or bake vegetables rather than frying them or boiling them in water.
+Cook Vegetables Lightly: Nutrients are lost when a food is fried or boiled in water for an extended period of time.
+Lightly sauté, steam, bake or roast vegetables rather than frying them or boiling them in water.
+If you are boiling them, consider making a soup instead so you consume the nutrients from the vegetables that end up in the water or broth.

 Be Colorful: Choose foods that are naturally bright in color.
 In general, each color represents a different nutrient.
-For example, while red tomatoes and pink watermelon have a nutrient called lycopene, orange sweet potatoes and pumpkin have a nutrient called beta-carotene.
+For example, red tomatoes and pink watermelon have a nutrient called lycopene and orange sweet potatoes, pumpkin and carrots have a nutrient called beta-carotene.
 For a nutrient-rich and appetizing meal, try to include several different colors of fruits and vegetables.

 This article has been assessed and approved by a Registered Dietitian Nutritionist.